 Hello!
 I am a Certified Birth Doula, having completed my training and certification through DONA International.
-In addition to my certification, I’ve completed advanced doula training on Supporting VBAC Families.
+In addition to my certification, I’ve completed a Spinning Babies workshop, and advanced doula training on Supporting VBAC Families.

 I initially became interested in the doula field through my own various birth experiences.
 My first birth was induced in a hospital setting.
 My second was a natural, hospital birth that ended in a cesarean.
 My next three births were VBACs at free-standing birth centers.
 In between my C-section and first VBAC, I spent a lot of time reading and learning about what women need to be able to birth well and have the experiences they desire, while still maintaining a safe and healthy environment for the mother and baby.